 What are the roles in an Agile project?

 Most agile processes (a scrum, in particular) do not include a project manager.
 Agile (that we previously wrote about) project management divides responsibility amongst the team, scrum master, and product owner.

 The Scrum Master serves as the team’s coach, helping team members work together in the most effective manner possible.

-A Product Owner collaborates with the team and the client to establish direction and ensure that Scrum practices are followed and that team members can move forward with development without impediments.
+A Product Owner collaborates with the team and the client to establish direction and ensure that Scrum practices are followed, and that team members can develop without impediments.

 When using Scrum, there is no such thing as a project manager.

 A common misconception is that the ScrumMaster is simply the “agile project manager” or another title for a project manager.
 There are similarities between a Scrum Master and a Project Manager.
 For example, both do impediment removal.
 Being a servant leader significantly differentiates this role from a command-and-control-focused project manager.